Information for Students Who Have Completed a Study Abroad Program

 Check out this handbook that provides information to students who have returned from their study abroad experience.
 Find information on academics, including transfer credit and course approvals as well as tips on how to internationalize your future academic and professional career.
 This guidebook also provides helpful information about additional International Opportunities as well as Re-Entry Cultural Adjustment.
 Returning Student Handbook 2013-2014

 Loyola students complete research projects abroad every year.
-Some of the most popular research focused opportunities are through and the program.
+Some of the most popular research focused opportunities are through SIT and the Ricci Scholars program.
 Conducting research abroad is a unique way to investigate a particular field of interest more in-depth by being in a cross-cultural setting while collecting data and observing the context in which it was recorded.
 Completing such projects gives students a competitive edge upon graduation by enhancing resumes with valuable hands-on learning and training.
 Here are some research projects from past students.

 During her semester abroad in Jordan with SIT, Loyola student Grace Swanson conducted research on the plight of Syrian refugee women.
 Through the help of her program, she interviewed refugees, representatives from UNHCR and other aid organizations, and was able to visit the densely-populated Zaatari Refugee Camp near the Syrian border.
 Swanson’s research establishes the challenges women face with regards to safety, finances, and social adjustments, while also examining the effects of patriarchy on women in conflict.
-Read Grace's project abstract Grace Swanson - Abstract or full indpendent study project Grace Swanson - Project .
+Read Grace's project abstract Grace Swanson - Abstract or full independent study project Grace Swanson - Project.